drewmccormack/iCloudCoreDataTester/README.md

 iCloudCoreDataTester
 ====================

-A sample app for testing Core Data with iCloud.
-Used for the a series of posts at mental faculty.tumblr.com
+A sample app for testing Core Data syncing via iCloud.
+This app is used as a basis for discussion in a series of posts at http://mentalfaculty.tumblr.com